rcarver/config/README.md

 provides several tools to help you understand what will happen before you get there.

-### Validate

-Config can validate that your files are well formed and that all required variables have been specified.

-    $ config-validate

-If something is invalid, Config will tell you.

-    blueprints/test.rb
-    Nginx::Site missing value for :name (The hostname that the site should respond to)

-    patterns/nginx/service.rb
-    Nginx::Service missing description for attribute :service_name

 ### Try a Blueprint

 Once the parts are valid, you might want to get an idea of what the result of a Blueprint will be.

-    $ config-try-blueprint blueprints/production.rb
+    $ config-try-blueprint webserver production

-The result of this command is a record of everything that would happen.
+The result of this command is a record of everything that would happen if a webserver executes within the production clsuter.
 It might look something like this, showing the hierarchy of patterns used and their results.

     # Nginx::Service
       # Config::Patterns::Package